View on GitHub

 /health Endpoint

-Returns internal status of service components.
+Returns internal status and versions of service components.

 NOTE: The health endpoint can be used as liveness probe.